leela-zero/leela-zero/CLOUD.md

 But if, very unfortunately, your instance gets stopped by preemptible use in these first 10 minutes, there is a high probability of package corruption, so i suggest you either run the journal as explained below in # to see if instance is runing fine, or you delete the instance (no need to create a new one, the managed group instance will automatically take care of this).

-If you want to delete an instance, it is in Compute engine-> VM instances, at the right of your instance click on the 3 dots, choose "Delete", and confirm the message, as shown below :
+If you want to delete an instance, it is in Compute engine-> VM instances, at the right of your instance click on the 3 dots, choose "Delete", and confirm the message.

-delete1

 # The last obligatory thing you need to know :